-The good news about the dry rub is that it's equally delicious on chicken, both whole chickens and chicken parts.
+The good news about the dry rub is that it's equally delicious on chicken, both whole chickens, and parts.
 So, if you'd like to prepare the pork roast and chicken at the same time, double the dry rub portion of this recipe.

-To start, trim the tough skin from the pork shoulder, leaving a 1/4 inch layer of fat on the meat.
+To start, trim the tough skin from the pork shoulder, leaving a 1/4-inch layer of fat on the meat.

-- Then, whisk together brown sugar, paprika, salt, onion powder, garlic powder, sage, and pepper to make a dry rub.
+Then, whisk together brown sugar, paprika, salt, onion powder, garlic powder, sage, and pepper to make a dry rub.
 If you don't have a whisk, use a fork as a substitute.

 Place the pork in a large plastic bag, seal and refrigerate overnight for up to two days.

 Remove the pork from the refrigerator 30 minutes prior to roasting and let it rest at room temperature to get the chill off.
 Preheat your oven to 425 F.

 Turn oven down to 325 F. Roast an additional 120 to 150 minutes, until the thickest part of the meat (not touching the bone) reaches 170 F on a meat thermometer.

-- Remove the pork shoulder roast from the oven, tent with foil and let rest for 30 minutes at room temperature before carving to serve.
+Remove the pork shoulder roast from the oven, tent with foil and let rest for 30 minutes at room temperature before carving to serve.